Like Water for Chocolate (ballet): Scene 1: The De la Garza Ranch

 The ballet opens inside the De la Garza Ranch kitchen, as a young Tita cooks with the family cook, Nacha.
 Nacha and Tita express their affection for each other while cooking, and Tita as well expresses her love and affection for her neighbor, Pedro.
 Tita and Pedro long for each other and Pedro proposes marriage to Tita.
 However, according to family tradition, the youngest daughter cannot marry in order to care for her mother as she ages.
 When Pedro and his father approach Tita's mother, Elena De la Garza, to ask for Tita's hand in marriage, Elena refuses, and redirects Pedro's proposal to Tita's older sister, Rosaura.
 Tita is devastated by this, and weeps into the batter she prepares to celebrate Pedro and Rosaura's wedding.
 Nacha tastes the cake that was baked with Tita's tears and is filled with grief over her lost love, and dies.

 Scene 2: Rosaura and Pedro's Wedding

 The guests arrive to celebrate Rosaura and Pedro's wedding.
 Tita, still consumed with sadness over the marriage is reassured by Pedro that they will still be able to be together, as Pedro gives Tita a rose as a symbol of their love.
 The guests consume the cake filled with Tita's tears, and become violently ill.
 Nacha is also revealed to have passed.

 Scene 3: Baby Roberto

 One year later, Rosaura and Pedro have had a baby boy, Roberto.
 However, Rosaura is struggling to feed him, and Doctor John Brown is called in as assistance.
 As the baby cries, Tita is left alone for a moment with the baby and Pedro, as they are both filled with love for each other.
-Mama Elana walks in on the two, interrupting the moment, and Mama Elana grows suspicious of both of them.
+Mama Elena walks in on the two, interrupting the moment, and Mama Elena grows suspicious of both of them.